Pearl Alcock

-Pearl Alcock (1934, Jamaica – 2006, London, England) was a club owner and artist, best known as a British outsider artist.
+Pearl Alcock (16 April 1934, Jamaica – 7 May 2006, London, England) was a club owner and artist, best known as a British outsider artist.

 Life and work

 Alcock moved to the UK from Jamaica at the age of 25, abandoning her marriage in Jamaica.

 The shop, the bar and the cafe on Railton Road

-First finding work as a maid in Leeds, by the 1970s she had opened a dress shop at 103 Railton Road in Brixton and underneath it created an illegal shebeen, popular with the local gay community.
+First finding work as a maid in Leeds, by the 1970s she had opened a dress shop at 103 Railton Road in Brixton, London, and underneath it created an illegal shebeen, popular with the local gay community.
 She herself was known to be bisexual.
-After the first Brixton uprising reduced the amount of customers to her shop she shut it down and opened a cafe at 105 Railton Road.
-The 1985 Brixton uprising brought more financial hardship culminating to a period of the cafe running by candle light as the electricity was shut off.
+After the first Brixton uprising reduced the numbers of customers to her shop, she shut it down and opened a cafe at 105 Railton Road.
+The 1985 Brixton uprising brought more financial hardship, culminating with a period when the cafe was run by candlelight after the electricity was shut off.

 Art career

-Pearl’s journey with art began when she was unable to afford a birthday card for a friend so she drew one.
+Alcock's journey with art began when she was unable to afford to buy a birthday card for a friend so she drew one herself.
 Alcock described this realization of her knack for drawing:

 I went mad scribbling on anything I laid my hands on [...] friends admired what I had done and began to bring me materials to use; that is how I started.

-By the late 80s she was getting more recognition, her art being exhibited at the 198 Gallery, the Almeida Theatre and the Bloomsbury Theatre.
-Then in 1990 her work was included in the London Fire Brigade calendar.
+By the late 1980s, she was receiving more recognition, her art being exhibited at the 198 Gallery, the Almeida Theatre and the Bloomsbury Theatre.
+Then, in 1990, her work was included in the London Fire Brigade calendar.

 Monika Kinley, one of the country's leading advocates of Outsider Art, describes her as "a visual poet".
-She gained mainstream recognition a year before her death when in 2005 her work was included in Tate Britain's first exhibition of art shown under the term Outsider Art.
+Alcock gained mainstream recognition a year before her death when, in 2005, her work was included in Tate Britain's first exhibition of art shown under the term Outsider Art.

-In 2019 she was the subject of the retrospective at the Whitworth Art Gallery, Manchester.
-In 2022 she received a retrospective exhibition 'Coming Home - A Retrospective of the work of Pearl Alcock' at 198 Gallery in Brixton.
+In 2019, she was the subject of the retrospective at the Whitworth Art Gallery, Manchester.
+In 2022, she received a retrospective exhibition, Coming Home - A Retrospective of the work of Pearl Alcock, at 198 Gallery in Brixton.

 Following her solo retrospective in 2019, Alcock's work was included in (Un)Defining Queer at the Whitworth Art Gallery, Manchester in 2023.

-In 2025, Alcock's work was featured in an institutional survey 'Lives Less Ordinary: Working-Class Britain Re-seen' held in London at Two Temple Place from 25th January 2025 – 20th April 2025.
+In 2025, Alcock's work was featured in an institutional survey Lives Less Ordinary: Working-Class Britain Re-seen, held in London at Two Temple Place from 25 January 2025 to 20 April 2025.